vidal-community/jax-rs-linker/CONTRIBUTING.md

 ## Source formatting

 Please make sure [editorconfig](http://editorconfig.org/) is properly configured with your text editor/IDE.

 ## Commit format

-Commits shoud shortly describe in English the change and justify why it has been done the way it has been done.
+Commits should shortly describe in English the change and justify why it has been done the way it has been done.

 ### Format: regex-style